Y2K (Athoba, 'Sex Krome Aasitechhe')

 Y2K (Athoba, 'Sex Krome Aasitechhe') is a 2000 Bengali short film from Satyajit Ray Film and Television Institute, written and directed by Chandril Bhattacharya.

 Plot

 Chanchal, a young Calcuttan, spends most of his time finding a suitable girl to satisfy his love interest.
 After being disillusioned on several occasions, he finally manages to get proximity of a beautiful girl.
-But no sooner had he succeeded to win the girl's attention, he becomes blind in curse of God.
+But no sooner had he succeeded to win the girl's attention, than he becomes blind in a curse of God.